HalahRaadSalih/gitCheatSheeet/README.md

 `$ git add -A` - Stages the current directory to be added to the repository

 #### Commit changes in staged files
-`$ git commit -m "<commit message>"` - Adds the staged file to the repository with a message describing the changes/what is being added
+`$ git commit -m "<commit message>"` - Adds the staged file to the repository with a message describing the changes

 #### Branching
 `$ git branch <branch name>` - __Fill Me Out__